coders-vechai/redline-deobfuscator/README.md

 			  })
       ```

-  - The below is the equivalent IL code
+  - Below is the equivalent IL code

       ```
       2	0006	ldc.i4.s	17